Local Asymptotic Minimax Estimation of Nonregular Parameters with Translation-Scale Equivariant Maps: Introduction

 This paper finds that for the class of nonregular parameters of the form ( \ref{th}), we can extend the existing theory of local asymptotic minimax estimation and construct a reasonable class of optimal estimators that are nonregular in general and asymptotically biased.
 The class of optimal estimators take the form of a plug-in estimator with semiparametrically efficient estimator of $\mathbf{\beta }$ except that it involves an additive bias-adjustment term which can be computed using simulations.

 To deal with nondifferentiability, this paper first focuses on the special case where $f$ is an identity, and utilizes the approach of generalized convolution theorem in van der Vaart (1989) to establish the local asymptotic minimax risk bound for the parameter $\theta $.
 However, such a risk bound is hard to use in our set-up where $f$ or $g$ is potentially asymmetric, because the risk bound involves minimization of the risk over the distributions of \textquotedblleft noise\textquotedblright\ in the convolution theorem.
-This paper uses the result of Dvoretsky, Wald, and Wolfowitz (1951) to reduce the risk bound to one involving minimization over a real line.
-And then this paper proposes a local asymptotic minimax decision of a simple form:
+This paper proposes a local asymptotic minimax decision of a simple form:

 where $\mathbf{\hat{\beta}}$ is a semiparametrically efficient estimator of $ \mathbf{\beta }$ and $\hat{c}$ is a bias adjustment term that can be computed through simulations.

 Next, extension to the case where $f$ is continuous piecewise linear with a single kink point is done.
 Thus, an estimator of the form